 There is another form of hydrocele in which there is a connection between the layer of tissue around the testicle and the inside of the abdomen.
 This form of hydrocele, called a “communicating hydrocele” is most common in children.

 Symptoms of Hydrocele

 A hydrocele is felt as a painless swelling of one or both testicles.
 This can be minor, or very large.
 Some patients may have discomfort directly related to the weight of the excess fluid pulling on the scrotum or difficulty walking due to its size.

 Diagnosis of Hydrocele

 A hydrocele does not usually cause harm.
-However, surgery (hydrocelectomy) is indicated if a hydrocele is large, causing discomfort or infection, develops from an inguinal hernia or does not resolve in a few months.
+However, surgery (hydrocelectomy) is indicated if a hydrocele is large, causing discomfort or develops an infection, or is related to an inguinal hernia.